 Well, if the ToS in that software confirm that legal status, you should send an appeal (or whatever that form is called).
 You should see the option 'somewhere' on NG, but I've never been in that situation myself.

-- Canadian Programmer
+- British-Canadian Programmer

 She/Her